 14th August 2005

-We also did the Flyers, the first time I've ever tried a ride like this.
-The ride cars had a metal plate that could be moved left and right to provide a semblance of control as the main unit rotated.
+With the coasters complete my next stop was at the Sellner-built Tilt-a-whirl, a classic spin ride that proved far more intense than its diminutive size and antiquated appearance suggested.
+All three of us were able to fit into one car, and the resulting combined weight caused some powerful rotation with us pinned firmly into the back of the seat.
+We also did the Flyers, the first time I've tried one of these rides.
+For those unfamiliar, the cars feature a metal plate that can be moved left and right to provide a semblance of control as the main unit rotates.
 It took me a while to get the technique, but by the time the ride started slowing down I was swinging in and out with ease.
 On the way home, Andrew complained later that he wasn't able to do the same, as James (sharing his car) was feeling slightly nauseous from the spinning.
 If he had done so at the time I would have suggested he ride again on his own, but there's always another day I suppose!

 The park is home to an antique Ferris Wheel, and it was this that presented my only real gripe.
 The logical purpose of a ride like this is to provide scenic views, so why on earth did the owner decide to place it behind some trees?
 From the top riders can see the roof of the Carousel and basically nothing else.
 As such the whole thing seemed slightly pointless, something compounded by extremely slow loading (an inevitability on a ride of this age, but no less frustrating).
 With that done, we decided to repeat both Teddy Bear and Tornado, the latter in the back car.
 I had somehow forgotten about the mid course drop, and this time round it was actively uncomfortable.
 Part of the problem was that the clasp of the seat belt hit me hard in the groin, but even without that it was, if anything, too intense.
 If I ever visit again I'll try to bring padded clothing for extra protection.